 This is where Withlocals comes in.
 They arrange for you to have a meal with a local host who prepares whatever sort of dishes you agree on, be it authentic fare from the region, or like us, a potpourri menu.
 After being in Seville for a few months now, we welcomed the chance to eat something else, along with tapas of course ;-).

-Thanks to Withlocals who arranged our dinner with our hostess Damaris.
+Thanks to Withlocals, our dinner was arranged with our hostess Damaris online.
 We had a wonderful evening with her and another diner.
-We met up at her place at the arranged time.
+We met up at her place in the old center of Seville at the pre-arranged time.
 She had thoughtfully made sure to ask if we had any allergies, and to what sort of food we liked.
 She opened the door to greet us with a huge smile which immediately put us at ease.
-Her place is in the Seville center so it was not that hard to find.
-It was on one of those lovely tiny little streets that are the norm in the center.

 The table was already set when we got there, and she had put out the appetizers, which was awesome as l was hungry.
 My eyes lit up at the home made hummus, which l love.
 It was presented in a Moroccan tagine .
 It looked and tasted awesome.
 Let me just show you the menu :-)